-The WelcomeCenter Saxony-Anhalt offers various training courses on the basics and current topics of labor market integration to support regional full-time and volunteer actors and all other interested parties.
-In this context, you will have the opportunity to learn about the legal framework, obtain up-to-date background information, and exchange ideas with other actors about regional challenges.
-We look forward to your registration for one or more online events.
-In-person events are also possible on request.
+The WelcomeCenter Saxony-Anhalt offers a variety of training sessions on the fundamentals and current topics of labor market integration to support regional professionals, volunteers, and anyone else interested.
+In this context, you will have the opportunity to learn about the legal framework, receive up-to-date background information, and exchange ideas with other stakeholders about regional challenges.
+We look forward to your registration for one or more online sessions.
+In-person sessions are also available upon request.

 Title | Dates |

-The training courses are conducted by the European Education Center for Work and Society.
+The training sessions are conducted by the European Institute for Vocational and Social Education.

 The individual modules in detail:

-In this module of our training series, we provide an overview of the legal basis and labor market access for refugees.
+In this module of our training series, we provide an overview of the legal framework and labor market access for refugees.
 This includes, among other things:

 - Topic-specific terminology

-- Overview of the different statuses and the associated documents
+- Overview of the various statuses and the corresponding documents

-- Right of residence regulations according to § 25a and § 25b AufenthG
+- Right of residence regulations under Sections 25a and 25b of the Residence Act

 - Family reunification